-- Integrating with the entire Microsoft 365 suite and other third party programs, Microsoft Teams combines audio and video calling with a wide variety of features essential for the 'new world' of remote working.
+Integrating with the entire Microsoft 365 suite and other third party programs, Microsoft Teams combines audio and video calling with a wide variety of features essential for the 'new world' of remote working.

-- Tasks like file sharing, teams chat, application integration and group messaging are easily available, and all at your fingertips, creating the ultimate in workplace communication and collaboration.
+Tasks like file sharing, teams chat, application integration and group messaging are easily available, and all at your fingertips, creating the ultimate in workplace communication and collaboration.

-- Microsoft Teams also integrates with the company's Microsoft 365 subscription Office productivity suite, featuring extensions that can combine with non-Microsoft products.
+Microsoft Teams also integrates with the company's Microsoft 365 subscription Office productivity suite, featuring extensions that can combine with non-Microsoft products.

 Migrating Microsoft Teams from one Tenant to another

-There are free tools available but using a free migration tool can severely limit what you can do, which affects your planning and impacts revenue.
-IT professionals, should avoid rushing into a free cloud migration solution without knowing the product’s features and whether it aligns with the scope of your project.
+There are free tools available but using a free migration tool can severely limit what you can do within your Teams environment, which affects your planning and impacts revenue.
+IT professionals, should avoid rushing into any free Microsoft Teams migration solution without knowing the product’s features and whether it aligns with the scope of your project.